Gorgeous-Patrick/EECS281ProjectTemplate/README.md

 3. **Build Errors**
    - Ensure you have a stable internet connection, as Docker needs to download images during the build process.

-If you encounter other issues, feel free to reach out to your GSI for assistance or post in the course discussion forum.
+If you encounter other issues, feel free to reach out for assistance.

 ---

 ## Notes
 - This devcontainer setup is **optional** and **experimental**.
-Use it only if you face issues with your local environment setup.
+It hopefully helps you when you have problems setting up your local environment.
+Feel free to give it a try.
 - Always ensure your work is backed up, as this environment does not automatically sync files outside the container unless you explicitly save them.

 Happy Coding!

----

-### License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.